fungenomics/CoRAL/README.md

 cell3,label3
 cell4,label2
 ```

-Also, the input format for the reference could be a **Seurat** or **SingleCellExperiment** object.
-In the expression the path to the object should be specified (formats .rda, .rds).
-And in the labels the metadata column used for the labels.
-If the format for the expression is .rda or .rds it assumes that the labels is a vector where it's the column name.
-In the **Seurat** objects are compatible until v4.
-In the **SingleCellExperiment** it assumes that the raw counts is in the 'counts' assay.
+The Seurat or SingleCellExperiment object needs to be saved as .rda or .rds and have a column in the metadata with the labels.
+The pipeline is compatible with seurat objects of v3 and v4 and for SingleCellExperiment the pipeline assumes that the raw counts are in the 'counts' assay.

 ### 3. Prepare query samples

-The input format for the query samples could be a **cell x gene matrix** (.csv) of raw counts, seurat object or single cell experiment object with raw counts.
+The input format for the query samples could be a **cell x gene matrix** (.csv) of raw counts, **Seurat** object or **SingleCellExperiment** object with raw counts.

 The first column needs to be the cell names with an empty column name.